Integration Models

 When to Use

 Choose this approach when your application must render its own authentication screens (no redirects to hosted pages) while ThunderID enforces authentication logic, MFA, and policies server-side.
-This model suits mobile apps, single-page applications, or any context where a redirect-based flow would disrupt the user experience.
+This model suits native mobile and desktop apps, or confidential server-side applications, where the client can be trusted to drive the flow directly.

 Key Features